How Lease Accounting Practical Expedients came to be

-In response to the major challenges reported associated with lease accounting compliance, FASB amended the new leases standard to provide a practical expedient.
-The concerns reported by stakeholders were about the difficulty of defining standalone selling prices for lease and non-lease components that aren’t sold separately, and the significance of data regarding the separate components to users of the financial statements.
+FASB amended the new leases standard to provide lease accounting practical expedients in response to the major challenges reported associated with lease accounting compliance.
+The concerns reported by stakeholders were about two main issues.
+Firstly, there can be difficulty when defining standalone selling prices for lease and non-lease components that are not sold separately.
+Secondly, the significance of data regarding the separate components to users of the financial statements.

 Initially, the new leases standard required lessors to separate a contract’s lease components from non-lease components (such as maintenance).
-The new option available for lessors through the practical expedient is to not separate non-lease components from the associated lease components when the following criteria are met.
+The new option available for lessors through the practical expedient is to not separate non-lease components from the associated lease components.

 - The lease component and the associated non-lease components have the same timing and pattern of transfer